- Gastric Bypass definition:

 Gastric Bypass results:

 Gastric Bypass surgery abroad is not a quick fix.
 It is a long way, you need to understand that you have the greatest influence on the final results.
 You need to change your eating habits and follow all the instructions of your doctor.
 Weight loss after gastric bypass will take between 1 and 5 years.
-After gastric bypass surgery abroad a great number of patients lose from 60 to 80% of excess body weight.
+After gastric bypass surgery abroad (or mini gastric bypass aborad) a great number of patients lose from 60 to 80% of excess body weight.

 After the Gastric Bypass surgery: